Should Board Members of Nonprofit Organizations Be Compensated?

 There are significant differences between the responsibilities of nonprofit and for-profit organizations.
 For-profits engage in commerce in order to earn financial return for their shareholders.
 Nonprofits operate to achieve their missions without the motivation of financial gain.

-Nonprofit organizations do not have stakeholders.
+Nonprofit organizations do not have shareholders.
 Instead, nonprofits owe allegiance to members, funders, grant makers, beneficiaries and employees as well as to the public, which has given nonprofit organizations special status in society.

 It is not illegal for a nonprofit to compensate its board members with reasonable fees unless prohibited by the organization’s bylaws.
 1 If compensation is authorized, it is advised that compensation amounts be set by independent directors or an independent compensation committee with input from outside advisors.
 It needs to be clear that compensation does not imply monetary profit.
 It is very important that board compensation be comparable to that of other nonprofit organizations and not deemed excessive by the IRS.
 2